 No matter how you're interacting with our API, there are a few things to point out that will help you get started on the right foot:

-- Servers are called "Plans" in the API, and are specified with slugs that start with “baremetal”, e.g. “c1.small.x86” represents our c1.small server.
-You can get the full list of available plans by calling the /plans endpoint.
+- Servers are called "Devices" in the API.
+The generation, family, architecture, and size is specified with a "Plan" slug.
+All plans are available through the API, starting at the base "baremetal" plan, e.g."c1.small.x86".
+You can find the full list of available plans by calling the /plans endpoint.

 - Our block storage instances are referred to as "volumes" in the API.